 When asked what the club meant to them, some players just couldn’t help but smile.

 While others presented a sterner and, in Marc’s case, a more aggressive tone which I believe was more associated with the physical confrontation the sport provides than his feeling towards the Spartans.

 Elaine, the club’s first treasurer, recollected the occasion she was invited to share the club’s communal bath with twenty or so players after a match.
 She wore a cossie; as for the players… I didn’t ask.

 When asked what being a Spartan meant to him, George literally grew three inches and offered what I can only describe as this Superman pose.

 Some Spartans took their time to think what the club meant to them and *name withheld admitted his first thoughts about the club are the opposition members he’s slept with.

 Alex was the last Spartan to be photographed.
-Arriving late from work he had run from the bus stop/ train station (I forget which) and offered a variety of reactions when asked what the club meant to him.
-Between his work, (literally) running late, the club’s AGM which he was due to attend after being shot and being in front of the camera, there was a lot on his mind.
+Arriving late from work he had run from the bus stop and offered a variety of micro expressions in front of the camera.
+Between his work, (literally) running late, the club’s AGM which he was due to attend after the shoot and being in front of the camera; there was a lot on his mind.

 I end with Stan, one of the club’s founders.
-Photographed without any bystanders, as the club was holding it’s AGM, Stan was proud the club had outgrown his playing career and involvement and was alive and kicking under the direction of a younger generation.
+Photographed without any bystanders, Stan was proud the club had outgrown his playing career and involvement and was alive and kicking under the direction of a younger generation.